khaors/geocompr/main.md

 ## Static maps

-Static maps are the most common type of visual output from Geocomputation.
+Static maps are the most common type of visual output from geocomputation.
 They are fixed images that can be included in printed outputs or published online.
 The majority of maps contained in this book, for example, are static maps saved as `.png` files (interactive maps are covered in section \@ref(interactive-maps)).